 5. Best in Show (2000)

 This Christopher Guest Mockumentary (think Spinal Tap) is a satirical look at the dog-eat-dog world of competitive dog shows.
 A word of caution: from the very beginning, this one is for mature audiences only.
-A cast of colorful characters—from a wise-cracking television host to a put-upon hotel owner to neurotic dog owners and handlers—dots the comedic landscape and carry the plot through to its conclusion with the final awarding of Best in Show.
+A cast of colorful characters—from a wise-cracking television host to a put-upon hotel owner to neurotic dog parents and handlers—dots the comedic landscape and carry the plot through to its conclusion with the final awarding of Best in Show.

 6. My Dog Skip (2000)